WOA-Project/SurfaceDuo-Guides/Install/UnlockingBootloader.md

 > but this is **STILL IN PREVIEW** and things can go wrong.

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**

-## What you will get

-You will end up with both Android™ and an unlocked bootloader on your Surface Duo.
-Android™.
-Your data will be erased, please make backups if you need it before proceeding!

 # Steps